 C personal values align with the corporate values where they work.

-D personal values take priority over corporate values where they work.
+D personal values are subservient to the corporate values where they work.

 Question #10